amymariag/amy-portfolio/README.md

-Welcome to my new and improved personal website!
+Welcome to my new and improved personal portfolio website!

-Built with **React 19**, a custom WebGL terminal-shader background, and CSS.